xfides/smoothScrollTo-concept/README.md

 # smoothScrollTo() Function Concept

+## What is it

+I'm implementing my own vanilla JS alternative to the browser's `scroll-behavior: smooth` feature here.
+It's useful for cases when you need to combine this functionality with complex scroll JS behavior.

 ## Event Listener

 First, we need to grab the navigation element to add an event listener to it.
 We should not apply listeners directly to links in the navigation, as it's a bad practice (refer to the event delegation JS pattern)